6 Assessment offences and penalties

 All work submitted as part of the requirements for any examination must therefore be expressed in the student's own words and incorporate their own ideas and judgements.

-Software may be used, at the discretion of the University, to assist with the detection of plagiarism in individual elements or the whole part of a student's assessment (for example assignments, projects, reports or assignments).
+Software may be used, at the discretion of the University, to assist with the detection of plagiarism in individual elements or the whole part of a student's assessment (for example assignments, projects, reports or dissertations).

 Direct quotations from the published or unpublished work of another person must always be clearly identified as such and a full reference to the source must be provided in the proper form.
 A series of short quotations from several different sources, if not clearly identified as such, constitutes plagiarism in the same way as an unacknowledged quotation from a single source.
 Equally, if another person's ideas or judgements are summarised, students must refer to that person in the text and give details of the work to which reference is made.